-his is one of several images I took during the recent Trey Ratcliff photo walk across the Brooklyn Bridge.
-As expected the turnout was huge.
-I'm not going at assessing crowd sizes but I think there must have been over 200 photographers at the event.
+This is one of several images I made during the recent Trey Ratcliff photo walk across the Brooklyn Bridge.
+As expected, the turnout was huge.
+I won't assess crowd sizes, but I think there must have been over 200 photographers at the event.

-This is 3 exposure HDR (-2/0/+2) shot on my Nikon D5100 with a Tokina 12-24mm f/4 AT-X Pro DX-II (rented) and a 0.9 (3 stop) ND filter.
-The images were imported into Adobe Lightroom and then combined in Photomatix Pro using an export preset.
-I applied the natural preset in Photomatix Pro then imported the resultant image back into Adobe Lightroom for further processing.
+This is a three-exposure HDR (-2/0/+2) shot on my Nikon D5100 with a Tokina 12-24mm f/4 AT-X Pro DX-II (rented) and a 0.9 (3-stop) ND filter.
+The images were imported into Adobe Lightroom and combined in Photomatix Pro using an export preset.
+I applied the natural preset in Photomatix Pro and then imported the resultant image back into Adobe Lightroom for further processing.

 The following Adobe Lightroom adjustments were made to the HDR image.

 - Exposure set to +0.60 to brighten the image

 - Contrast to +11 to pull out more of the cloud details